erds44/SuperMarioBors/CodeReview/ZhijianYao.md

 2. Move Method deos not have comment on how it actually works
 3. Each Mehtod has a clear name that defines what it does

-Quality Review
+## Quality Review

 Name of .cs file: DeadMarioState.cs
 Author of .cs file: Yangjiayi Mu
 Number of minutes taken to complete the review: 20 minutes

 Each Method is clear and it serves what it does.
 I would suggest
 make dead Mario as a concrete class implements IMario instead of
 treating as a state, since in each state, the method Die is the
 same in every state class.
 Eventually, there will be FireMario,
 SuperMario,  SmallMario, and DeadMario, which implement  IMario
 interface.
-There are many transitions between these mario classes, like small Mario eating fire flower becoming  fire Mario, fire Mario
+There are many transitions between these mario classes,
+like small Mario eating fire flower becoming  fire Mario, fire Mario
 taking damage becomes super Mario etc. These relations form another
-state pattern, which make state as a class memeber.
+state pattern, which makes state as a class memeber.